 - And Starring: He gets the "And" billing in The Last Station.

-- Brainy Brunet: This is one aspect of his Type Casting.
+- Brainy Brunet: This is one aspect of his Typecasting.
 His highly educated onscreen personas include Josh Malfen (academic nerd), Leto Atreides II (political strategist with access to the life experiences and knowledge of all of his genetic ancestors), Dr. Nicholas Garrigan (medical doctor), Brian Jackson (academic nerd), Robbie Turner (a would-be medical student), Tom Lefroy (Becoming Jane—law student), Valentin Bulgakov (The Last Station—Tolstoyan scholar), Frederick Aiken (lawyer), Professor Charles Xavier (geneticist) and the titular Victor Frankenstein (medical student).

 - Character Tics: He randomly licks his lower lip, and this habit is sometimes unintentionally transferred to his film/TV roles.
 (The director either doesn't notice or doesn't care to correct it.)

-- Everything Sounds Sexier in Scottish:
+- Everything Sounds Sexier in French: